RACSignal Class Reference

 not be nil.
 A RACTupleNil key in this dictionary will match

-events that are received on signal
+nil next events that are received on signal.

-defaultSignal - The signal to pass through after signal
+defaultSignal - The signal to pass through after signal sends a value for

-does not contain a signal.
+which cases does not contain a signal.
 If nil, any

 unmatched values will result in